insqu/sc/UPDATE-unfinished.md

 Follow the install instructions, and create a new account.
 Call this account something memorable, it can be whatever you like!

-Later we are going to fund this metamask account with some Goerli testnetwork eth.
-In order to see the Goerli eth, we need to open metamask, go into advanced settings and select to show the test networks.
+Later we are going to fund this MetaMask account with some Goerli test network eth.
+In order to see the Goerli eth, we need to open MetaMask, go into advanced settings and select to show the test networks.
 We can do this by:
 - Click on the MetaMask icon
 - Click on the picture of your new test account
 - Click settings